Shogi: History

 After the Second World War, SCAP (occupational government mainly led by US) tried to eliminate all "feudal" factors from Japanese society and shogi was included in the possible list of items to be banned along with Bushido (philosophy of samurai) and other things.
-SCAP's reason for banning shogi was its exceptional character as a board game using captured pieces.
+SCAP's reason for banning shogi was that the game uniquely utilized captured pieces.
 SCAP insisted that this could lead to the idea of prisoner abuse.
-But Kozo Masuda, then one of the top professional shogi players, when summoned to the SCAP headquarters for an investigation, criticized such understanding of shogi and insisted that it is not shogi but western chess that potentially contains the idea of prisoner abuse because it just kills the pieces of the opponent while shogi is rather democratic for giving prisoners the chance to get back into the game.
-Masuda also said that chess contradicts the ideal of gender equality in western society because the king shields itself behind the queen and runs away.
-Masuda's assertion is said to have eventually led to the exemption of shogi from the list of items to be banned.
+Kōzō Masuda, then one of the top professional shogi players, when summoned to the SCAP headquarters for an investigation, criticized such understanding of shogi, instead insisting that it was chess that potentially contained the idea of prisoner abuse, because opposing pieces are removed permanently, while shogi gives prisoners the chance to get back into the game.
+Masuda also argued that chess contradicts the ideal of gender equality in western society because the king shields himself behind the queen and runs away.
+Masuda later claimed his arguments eventually led to the exemption of shogi from the list of items to be banned.